 The Ruschia ‘Nana’s growth and beauty can be disturbed by the growth of weeds.
 Weeds disrupt the growth patterns of this plant by competing for available nutrients since some of them are heavy feeders.

-It is advisable to remove all weeds which formally occupied the ground you intend to plant on including their roots.
+It is advisable to remove all weeds which formally occupy the ground you intend to plant on including their roots.
 Given that the weeds appear after planting, remove them before they multiply further.
+You can remove them with a string trimmer or some other alternative.

 The dwarf carpet of stars’ carpet form reduces weed germination.
 It helps to maintain the beauty of the landscape by preventing weeds.